harshh3010/Ampify/README.md

 * Filters for searching songs (like album, artist, etc.).
 * Display lyrics of songs.
 * Search for users and create a group.
-* Have group playlists where each member can add their music
+* Have group playlists where each member can add their music.
+* Play videos.
+* Display all local music and play them.
+* Sync lyrics display with music playback.
+* Recommend a user songs based on his likes and choice of language,artist and genres.
+* Recommend a user songs based on his previously played music and at the similiar time of the day.
+* Display trending songs and rankings based on user play count.
+* Create a sharable playlist and share it with other users
+* Downloaded music should not be accessible by local file system.
+* Allow all functionalities while music plays in the application.

 # <a name="installation"></a>Instructions to run
 * .import mysql-connector-java-5.1.46.jar, javafx.media.jar and Jfoenix.jar from into the library of IDE.